remileduc/sherver/scripts/README.md

 `send_file()`
 -------------

-Try to send the given file, or fail with 404.
+Public: Try to send the given file, or fail with 404.

 Takes the path to the file to send as a parameter.